Contact Us

 Back to All Events

-• Pen'rallt Gallery Bookshop 3 Heol Pen'Rallt Machynlleth, SY20 8AG (map)
+• Pen'rallt Gallery Bookshop 3 Glasfryn, Heol Pen'rallt, Machynlleth Machynlleth, SY20 8AG (map)

 I chose to write poems ‘after’ Dafydd rather than translations – not changing the setting or period but aiming to bridge the imaginative gap between his world and that of the modern English-speaking reader.